dterrero/hidden-resistance-turbulence/README.md

 ## 📌 Project Summary

-Using smoothed kinetic energy and its Laplacian, we invert for a scalar dissipation field \( \gamma(x,y,z) \), which reflects **internal resistance to transformation** in turbulent flows.
+Using smoothed kinetic energy and its Laplacian, we invert for a scalar dissipation field \( γ(x,y,z) \), which reflects **internal resistance to transformation** in turbulent flows.
 This field is not assumed but **inferred** directly from velocity data.

 We then compare this inferred field against:
 - ✅ Strain rate magnitude